al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 ---

-### Why Analysis?
+## Why Analysis?

-> 1. Improve something
+**1. Improve something**

-  - eg: a process, a strategy in a company, government, health
+eg: a process, a strategy in a company, government, health

-  - skills: domain knowledge: digital marketing, business processes
+skills: domain knowledge: digital marketing, business processes

-> 2. By changing the (current) way things are done
+**2. By changing the (current) way things are done**

-  - eg: Do Y instead of X. Test Y instead of X
+eg: Do Y instead of X. Test Y instead of X

-  - skills: AB testing
+skills: AB testing

-> 3. Because of an insight / revelation
+**3. Because of an insight / revelation**

-  - eg: From our Analysis we found that Y is better than X
+eg: From our Analysis we found that Y is better than X

-  - skills: Ask good questions, be curious, distill what is important
+skills: Ask good questions, be curious, distill what is important

-> 4. (An Insight) That was presented in a clear way
+**4. (An Insight) That was presented in a clear way**

-  - skills: visualization, communication, rhetoric, human behavior
+skills: visualization, communication, rhetoric, human behavior

-> 5. (An Insight) That was analysed in a correct way
+**5. (An Insight) That was analysed in a correct way**

-  - skills: statistics, probabilities, counting, estimating, correlation, regression, modeling, etc...
+skills: statistics, probabilities, counting, estimating, correlation, regression, modeling, etc...

-> 6. (An Insight) That had data available
+**6. (An Insight) That had data available**

-  - skills: SQL, scripting, google analytics, databases, etc...
+skills: SQL, scripting, google analytics, databases, etc...

 Data Analysis is the science behind change.

+---

-### An Analysis Task
+## An Analysis Task

 - *Before*
   - What is the Macro of the activity? ex: a payment flow